1922 W503 Strip Card Set

 But I’ve never had any W503 cards in my possession.

-One of the reasons, based on my research is the limited distribution.
+Based on my research, one of the reasons is the limited distribution.

 If you do enough digging on the baseball card forums, you’ll find collectors showcasing some of their W503 cards.